 How Truffle automates knockout questions

-Truffle doesn’t ask you to manually set up your application filters.
-Instead, it reads your job description and automatically generates knockout questions tailored to your must-haves.
+Instead of asking you to manually set up your application filters, it reads your position description and automatically generates knockout questions tailored to your must-haves.

 Here’s how it works: